sshanzayali/spotify-youtube-playlist-converter/README.md

 ```

 ### 3. Spotify API setup
-Create a Spotify Developer app and add the following Redirect URI:
+Create a <a href="https://developer.spotify.com/documentation/web-api/concepts/apps">Spotify Developer app</a> and add the following Redirect URI:
 http://127.0.0.1:8000/callback

 Create a `.env` file in the project root: